Financial Aid - Grants

 aid year includes FOUR (4) quarters.
 Students are initially awarded up to 100% of

-their annual Pell limit, subject to remaining eligibilty.
+their annual Pell limit, subject to remaining eligibility.
 For most students, this

 will be three quarters of full-time Pell award.
 Pell will be adjusted based on eligibility